gonewest818/dimmer.el/README.md

 dimming calculation is performed in.
 In the majority of cases you won't need to touch this setting.
 See Troubleshooting below ("dimmed colors look wrong") for an example where you might need to set this.

+## Configuration

+By default dimmer excludes the minibuffer and echo areas from consideration, so that most packages that use the minibuffer for interaction will behave as users expect.

+* `dimmer-configure-company-box` is a convenience function for users of company-box.
+It prevents dimming the buffer you are editing when a company-box popup is displayed.

+* `dimmer-configure-gnus` is a convenience function for gnus users to ensure article buffers are not dimmed.

+* `dimmer-configure-helm` is a convenience function for helm users to ensure helm buffers are not dimmed.

+* `dimmer-configure-hydra` is a convenience function for hydra users to ensure ` *LV*` buffers are not dimmed.

+* `dimmer-configure-magit` a convenience function for magit users to ensure transients are not dimmed.

+* `dimmer-configure-org` is a convenience function for org users to ensure org-mode buffers are not dimmed.

+* `dimmer-configure-posframe` is a convenience function for posframe users to ensure posframe buffers are not dimmed.

+* `dimmer-configure-which-key` is a convenience function for which-key users to ensure which-key popups are not dimmed.

+Please submit pull requests with configurations for other packages!

 ## How colors are adjusted